Jules de Polignac: Career

-Returning to France, which was then ruled by Napoleon Bonaparte, Jules continued in his zealous loyalty to the exiled Royal Family.
+Returning to France, which was then ruled by Napoleon Bonaparte, Jules continued in his zealous loyalty to the exiled royal family.
 In 1804, a year after his sister's death, Jules was implicated in the conspiracy of Cadoudal and Pichegru to assassinate Bonaparte, and was imprisoned until 1813.
 After the restoration of the Bourbons, he was rewarded with various honours and positions.
 He held various offices, received from the Pope his title of "Prince," in 1820, and in 1823, King Louis XVIII made him ambassador to Great Britain.
 A year later, his mother's former friend ascended the throne as King Charles X. Polignac's political sympathies did not alter, and he was one of the most conspicuous ultra-royalists during the Restoration era.

 At the time, it was rumoured that Polignac supported ultra-royalist policies because he thought he was receiving inspiration from the Virgin Mary.
 There is little historical evidence for this story, however.
 There is no mention of such motivation in Polignac's personal memoirs or in the memoirs of the Restoration court.

 On 8 August 1829, Charles X appointed him to the ministry of foreign affairs and in the following November, Polignac became president of the council, effectively the most powerful politician in France.
-His appointment was considered a step towards overthrowing the constitution and Polignac, with other ministers, was held responsible for the decision to issue the Four Ordinances, which were the immediate cause of the revolution of July 1830.
+Critics of the king’s government saw Polignac’s rise as a step towards overthrowing the constitution.
+Polignac, with other ministers, was held responsible for the decision to issue the Four Ordinances, which were the immediate cause of the revolution of July 1830.

 Upon the outbreak of revolt, he fled, wandering for some time among the wilds of Normandy before he was arrested at Granville.
 At his trial before the Chamber of Peers, he was condemned and sentenced to 'perpetual' imprisonment at the château in Ham.
 But he benefited by the amnesty of 1836, when his sentence was commuted to exile.
 During his captivity, he wrote Considerations politiques (1832).
 Afterwards, he spent several years in exile in England before being permitted to re-enter France, on condition that he never again take up his abode in Paris.